How to Promote Independence and Self-Advocacy for Students with Disabilities

 1. Teach Practical Life Skills

 Ensure that the curriculum includes practical life skills education, from time management and organizational skills to budgeting and public transportation navigation.
-These skills are essential for independence in daily life and future employment.
+A good starting point is a sturdy daily planner or organizer, which can help students keep track of tasks and appointments.

 2. Use Technology and Assistive Devices